ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 As depicted, identities and credentials are established outside of the context, and, therefore, the scope of a BPI.
 Hence, it is incumbent on BPI participants -- Requesters, Providers, and, if distinct, Operators -- to establish the trust context of acceptable identities and credentials for a BPI.
 This statement also applies to a network of BPIs which are to interoperate with one another.

 #### **[D13]**
-A unique identifier utilized within one or more BPIs SHOULD be linked to an (Legal) Entity accepted by BPI participants through a cryptographically signed, cryptographically verifiable, and cryptographically revocable credential based on the public keys associated with the unique identifier of the credential issuer.
+A unique identifier utilized within one or more BPIs SHOULD be linked to an entity accepted by BPI participants through a cryptographically signed, cryptographically verifiable, and cryptographically revocable credential based on the public keys associated with the unique identifier of the credential issuer.

-*In the context of this document, a Legal Entity is an individual, organization, or company that has legal rights and obligations.*
+*An entity can be a Legal Entity where Legal Entity is an individual, organization, or company that has legal rights and obligations.*

 *Note that credentials utilized within one or more BPIs may be self-issued.
 The acceptance of self-issued credentials is up to the BPI participants that need to rely on the claim(s) within a self-issued credential.*